INFORMATION FOR TRAVELERS

 8.2.
 An air carrier shall have the right to refuse boarding to a passenger if his or her mental or physical condition, including due to the use of alcohol or drugs, is likely to endanger himself, other passengers, crew, flight safety or for any other reason specified in the carrier’s regulations.

 9.1.
 From the age of 2, each passenger can carry 23 kg of checked-in baggage and 8 kg of hand baggage, unless otherwise specified by the airline.
-If several passengers want to carry one suitcase together, its weight must not exceed 32 kg.
 Airlines charge their own price for each extra kilogram of excess weight.

 9.2.
 Non-standard luggage (diving equipment, skis, sports equipment, etc.) may be subject to an additional carriage charge (not included in the free baggage allowance).

 9.3.
 Please note that a limited amount of liquid is allowed in hand luggage.
-Liquids must be packed in individual bottles and containers of a capacity not exceeding 100 millilitres.
-These bottles must be placed in a single clear and resealable plastic bag with a capacity of not more than 1 litter.
+Liquids must be packed in individual bottles and containers of a capacity not exceeding 100 milliliters.
+These bottles must be placed in a single clear and resealable plastic bag with a capacity of not more than 1 liter.
 One passenger can have one such bag.

 For reasons of flight safety and aviation security, the following shall not be carried: